Why implement Opquasts’ web Q.A. approach?

 What are the business benefits?

 - Increase trust – Opquast’s QA rules are user-focused but they also have a societal and environmental impact as mentioned above.
 Eco-design, inclusion, and accessibility are central themes.
 The Fulfillment Lab listed a study by IBM which states that “79% of Millennials cite sustainability as important to them when making a purchase compared to 75% of Gen Z”.
-Furthermore, “75% of Millennials are willing to pay more for great customer experiences compared to 69% of Gen Z”.

-- Improve foundations for digital transformation – Create solid foundations by increasing cross-disciplinary skills and collaboration.
+- Improve cross-disciplinary foundations for digital transformation – Create solid foundations by increasing cross-disciplinary skills and collaboration.
 Opquast’s rules bring together multidisciplinary teams with the common goal of customer quality.
 “63% of people who are in a digital transformation process say that culture is the number one barrier….56% stated cross-department collaboration as their 3rd largest challenge.”
 Altimeter & Capgemini study.
 The Opquast training is a chance for multidisciplinary teams to deepen their collaboration and digital culture further.

-- Reduce costs – Quality assurance is about avoiding critical errors upstream.
+- Reduce costs – QA is about avoiding critical errors upstream.
 Robert Pressman’s book, 1992 Software Engineering: A Practitioner’s Approach proposes a formula that states that errors that could be solved in design for $1 becomes $6 costs at coding, $15 costs at testing and $60–$100 costs after product release.
 While these figures are estimated and will vary greatly the avoidance of errors upstream with QA does result in significant cost savings as well as fewer live errors.

 What is the ROI (return on investment)?

-- Aggregated SEO improvements with multiple quality touch-points – Opquast covers 37 direct SEO rules, along with QA rules for performance, accessibility, and security.
+- Aggregated SEO improvements with multiple quality touch-points – Opquast covers 37 direct SEO rules, along with interrelated QA rules for performance, accessibility, and security.
 All of these QA rules can help improve your SEO with regards to Google SEO algorithms because their algorithms have been linked to multiple web quality parameters such as performance, accessibility, and security rules.
 According to Ahrefs, 90.63% is the percentage of pages that get no organic search traffic from Google.
 (Ahrefs)

 - Increased sales – Missed information equals missed opportunities.
 “You can increase sales on your site by as much as 225% by providing sufficient product information to your customers at the right time.”
 (User Interface Engineering, 2001).
 Implement Opquast rule 38: “The nature and quantifiable characteristics of the products and services are indicated.”
 Poor product information will also negatively affect SEO due to Google bots assessing products to match users’ data and previous viewing activity.